jasonsbarr/daniel-lang/docs/README.md

 - Hash literals are written as key/value pairs with curly braces and no commas
   - e.g. `{:a "hello" :b "bonjour"}`
   - You can use any hashable value as hash keys, but strings and keywords are the most common
+- Structs are created by passing a hash to the `struct` function
 - Identifiers can start with any Unicode letter, plus the characters :=<>%:|?\/\*.\_$!+-, and after that may also include any Unicode number and @~^&#'.
 - Comments start with ;.
 There are no multi-line comments.